HDTM: Hydro-Enforced Digital Terrain Models for Accurate Water Flow Modeling

 How accurate is LuxCarta’s HDTM?

-HDTM is derived from high-resolution DSM imagery (30–50 cm), combined with RGB or NIR orthoimagery.
-The model achieves <1 m RMSE accuracy, with hydrologic adjustments ensuring realistic water flow representation.
+LuxCarta’s HDTM is derived from high-resolution DSM imagery (30–50 cm or 1 m), combined with RGB or NIR orthorectified data.

 How long does delivery take?

-Typical delivery is ~4 weeks after order confirmation, depending on the size of the Area of Interest (AOI) and optional layers requested (e.g., contours, breaklines).
+Typical delivery timelines are approximately 4 weeks after order confirmation, depending on the size of the Area of Interest (AOI) and optional layers requested (such as contours or breaklines).